Beyond Sampling: Preventing Diesel Fuel Contamination

 Manual tank cleaning in severe cases

-The severity of contamination determines whether filtration alone is sufficient or if full tank cleaning is required before refueling.
+The severity of contamination determines whether polishing or filtering the treated fuel to remove dead microbial mass and suspended solids is sufficient or if full tank cleaning is required before refueling.

 Preventative Fuel Maintenance: Best Practices